Visayan Electric announces scheduled power interruption

 Areas Affected:

-Purpose: To improve the reliability of the distribution system serving Brgy.
-Tabunok by facilitating replacement of damaged line device hardware (DS/FCO/Insulator/LBS).
+Purpose: To increase the capacity of the distribution system serving Brgy.
+North Reclamation Area & Subangdaku by facilitating installation of distribution transformer.

 Areas Affected:

-Portion of Tabunok, Talisay City, along portions of Cebu South Road, Rafael Rabaya Road, San Isidro Road, Palmview Street, and Mansueto Road.

-Purpose: To increase the capacity of the distribution system serving Brgy.
-Cotcot & Jubay by facilitating extension of primary lines (line stringing).
+Purpose: To prevent unnecessary interruptions due to obstruction of pole in the distribution system serving Brgy.
+Basak Pardo , Basak San Nicolas & Quiot by facilitating relocation of primary pole as per customer request.

 Areas Affected: